Katsuyuki Kawai: Appointments to high offices

 Subsequently, Masuhara joined the LDP, and the two rivals agreed to use the so-called "Costa Rica system" under Japan's parallel voting system, in which they alternated running in the single-member tier or the proportional representation (PR) tier.
 In the 2003 election Kawai ran in the PR block, coming in second and thus returning to the National Diet, where he served as parliamentary secretary for the Ministry of Foreign Affairs under the Second and Third Koizumi Cabinets.
 In 2007, he became the State Minister of Justice in the First Abe Cabinet (2006–2007) and subsequent Fukuda Cabinet (2007-2008).

 In the 2009 election he ran in the PR block, and was again elected.
 In June 2011 he joined the Kisaragi Kai, a newly formed political association centered on Kunio Hatoyama, who had been the Minister of Justice (2007-2008); Kawai served as chief secretary of the association.

+By the mid-2010s, Kawai served as special advisor to Prime Minister Shinzo Abe.
+In October 2016, Kawai arranged for the attendance of Filipino-Chinese businessman Sammy Uy, a non-government official, in the meeting between Abe and Philippine President Rodrigo Duterte.
+Prior to the meeting, he made several visits to the Philippines which involved meetings with president Duterte and a visit to a drug rehabilitation center in the city of Taguig.